gmerinop1-ai/ParcialAgile/README.md

     6. Add the fields as specified above with their respective order (Ascending/Descending).
     7. Click **Create**.
 Index creation might take a few minutes.

     You can also refer to the `firestore.indexes.json` file in the project root for a definition of these indexes, which can sometimes be deployed using Firebase CLI tools if you have `firebase-tools` configured.
+However, for immediate resolution of runtime errors, using the link in the error message or manually creating in the console is recommended.

 4.  **Run the development server:**